 Vessels according to Figure 102 should be used for the tests.
 The vessel diameters specified in Figure 101 should be considered for the tests.

-Operation as specified in a), b) or c), that results in the most unfavourable condition for the
+Operation as specified in a), b) or c), that results in the most unfavourable condition for the tests specified in the relevant subclauses is applied.

 Standard